BadTimeForU/BadTimeForU/README.md

 Describe the goal and what makes it interesting.

 **Tech used**
+- Unity
-- TypeScript
+- VS Code
-- Next.js
+- Github
-- Tailwind
+- Git

 ---